 More importance is being placed on the searcher’s physical location.

 With Possum, Google is putting even more emphasis on the searcher’s location than ever before.
 When someone makes a Google search, they’ll find results more tailored to their location—even if they’re searching for a specific location.
 This can impact businesses that are headquartered elsewhere from their storefront, etc.

 We suspect this is Google acting under the guise of helping users in those “micro-moments” they’re always talking about.
-A micro-moment usually comes up when someone thinks to look something up in the moment and wants to find the nearest source of that thing, like “fast food.”
+A micro-moment usually comes up when someone thinks to look something up at the moment and wants to find the nearest source of that thing, like “fast food.”

 Slight variations on keywords are bringing up different varying results.

 Deciding between variations on keywords can often seem pointless.
-Adding an ‘s’ onto a ranking keyword may not yield much search volume, however, there’s been some fluctuation in what shows up in the local 3-pack.
+Adding an ‘s’ onto a ranking keyword may not yield much search volume.
+However, there’s been some fluctuation in what shows up in the local 3-pack.
 Switching up keywords by either changing around the order, making it plural, or adding a state abbreviation for keywords with locations in them seems to be bringing up different results.
 Before, varying the keywords would bring up similar results.

 The local filter may run more independently from the organic filter.

-Getting filtered organically used to be a bad thing.
+It is getting filtered organically used to be a bad thing.
 However, that might not be the case after Possum.
 Some pages that have been getting filtered from organic results are still getting ranked highly for what Hawkins says are “very competitive terms.”

 If you’ve seen a drastic change in rankings for your local business site, it’s critical you understand why they’ve changed.
-Contact us at SEO Inc., and we can perform a free technical audit of your site to identify any changes to your local rankings.
+Contact us at SEO Inc., and we can perform a free technical audit of your website to identify any changes to your local rankings.